Basics of protecting honour, dignity, and business reputation

 In such cases, courts pay attention to the fact that the burden of proving the inaccuracy of the information lies with the plaintiff.

-1. Defamation of honor, dignity, or business reputation.
-The information has inaccurate (negative) content that degrades the honor, dignity, or business reputation of the plaintiff.
+1. Humiliation of honour, dignity or business reputation.
+The information has inaccurate (negative) content that humiliates the honour, dignity or business reputation of the plaintiff.

 Equally important is the violation of a person’s personal non-property rights.
-In particular, this refers to inaccurate information that has a negative impact on a person’s honor, dignity, or business reputation.
+In particular, this refers to inaccurate information that has a negative impact on a person’s honour, dignity, or business reputation.

 As a general rule, inaccurate information in any case affects the moral and psychological state of the plaintiff.
 Therefore, in such disputes, a claim for moral damages is usually also filed.

-In addition to the basic requirements necessary to prove a violation of honor, dignity, or business reputation, judicial practice also provides for a number of important aspects that directly affect the prospects for the consideration of the case.
+In addition to the basic requirements for establishing humiliation of honour, dignity, or business reputation, case law highlights a number of important aspects that directly affect the prospects for the consideration of the case.

-These nuances often become decisive in determining whether the claim will be satisfied, as well as the extent to which the court will recognize the plaintiff’s right.
+These aspects often become decisive in determining whether the claim will be satisfied, as well as the extent to which the court will uphold the plaintiff’s rights.

 • Distinction between “evaluative judgment” and “factual statement”